 After returning to Britain in 2009, he and Mike Nocito reunited as JHJ, resulting in the albums ‘Magnetized’ (2013), ’Turn Back The Clock Unplugged’ (2018) and ‘Wide Awake’ (2020).
 In addition, he co-wrote much of the Mike + The Mechanics 2017 album ‘Let Me Fly’, with Genesis legend Mike Rutherford and Andrew Roachford.
 This was followed by new songs for the 2019 Mechanics album ‘Out Of The Blue’.

-Now in 2021, Clark has decided to tell the story behind his songs in the form of a weekly live stream across his social media pages, and viewable here at www.clarkdatchler.com.
+In 2021, Clark decided to tell the story behind his songs in the form of a weekly live stream across his social media pages, all of which are viewable here at www.clarkdatchler.com.
 It is called ‘Journey Songs’, and each episode focuses on a song he has written, whether for his solo career, as part of Johnny Hates Jazz, or for Mike + The Mechanics.
 In tandem with this, he is releasing several 'Journey Songs' albums, the first of which is available for pre-order now.
 It is titled 'Journey Songs One', and is a triple-disc release.
 Disc 1 features the newly remastered 'Raindance' album; disc 2 contains the entirety of 'Fishing For Souls'; and disc 3 is made up of remixes, b-sides and previously unreleased tracks.
-'Journey Songs Two' will follow later in the year, and will include a remastered version of Clark's 2007 album 'Tomorrow'.
+'Journey Songs Two' will follow in 2022, and will include a remastered version of Clark's 2007 album 'Tomorrow'.

 Picking up the pieces of my life